BetaMasaheft/Documentation/split applications release process.md

 ### collatex

-Collatex runs as a war file into Tomcat. tomcat@9, supported by Ubuntu 18, is installed using brew. an environment variable $TOMCAT_H leads to the distribution. starting tomcat (sudo bin/catalina start) will make available the collatex war at /collatex/
+Collatex runs as a war file into Tomcat. tomcat@9, supported by Ubuntu 18, is installed using brew. starting tomcat (sudo bin/catalina start) will make available the collatex war at /collatex/

 ### Image server